wp-plugins/generalstats/readme.txt

 This is not only a feature but also a security update. - Thus, I'd strongly recommend all users of GeneralStats which have at least an environment of WordPress 2.8 or higher and PHP 5 to install this version!

 == Changelog ==

+= 2.10 =

+* added jQuery as alternative to Prototype for the Ajax refresh in the front-end

 = 2.01 =